- What is One Billion Rising 2023: Rise for Freedom?

 Q. What are Global Coordinators?

 A. ONE BILLION RISING Coordinators are activists around the world who are engaging their communities, their cities, their countries, and their regions to be a part of One Billion Rising Revolution.
-As long-time activists and V-Day organizers working to end violence against women and girls, they have the skills, the networks and the ability to help guide local organizations, individuals, lawyers, unions, alliances, and networks in their efforts to be part of the campaign.
+As long-time activists and V-Day organizers working to end violence against women and girls, they have the skills, networks and ability to help guide local organizations, individuals, lawyers, unions, alliances, and networks in their efforts to be part of the campaign.
 Most coordinated efforts in their countries and regions for One Billion Rising.
 These Coordinators, together with their network groups, took the lead in their own countries and communities on how to envision and implement the campaign and did an outstanding job of highlighting their local contexts within the campaign.
-Please be in touch with them to help you strategize, create and promote your One Billion Rising Revolution campaigns.
+Please be in touch with them to help you strategize, create and promote your One Billion Rising campaigns.

 LEARN more & MEET the Global Coordinators >